 20. For listed shares, "market value" is generally the share price quoted on a recognised exchange.
-Other information that is verifiable and may be used includes published unit prices or the net asset values at which units can be redeemed.
-Exit values that
+For unit trusts, other information that is verifiable and may be used includes published unit prices or the net asset values at which units can be redeemed.
+Exit values that incorporate a penalty for early withdrawal or redemption are not acceptable as they do not provide a fair reflection of market value for a share on the same terms.9